-Many observers believe these are not realistic alternatives and that day school (especially when complemented by informal programs, family education and Israel programs) is the most effective form of Jewish education available.
+Many observers believe these are not realistic alternatives and that day school (espedially when complemented by informal programs, family education and Israel programs) is the most effective form of Jewish education available.

-Do we have the know-how to implement this option?
 There are impressive examples of successful day schools, but at present we have not come up with an approach to recruiting, training and maintaining the needed personnel.

 Not enough for current needs and certainly not for potential future needs.
 In many cases today day schools are forced to rely on Israeli teachers for some subjects.
 Many observers feel that a number of steps could be taken to improve the personnel picture.
-These include: more active recruitment, more training opportunities, increased salaries and benefits, better in-service and staff development opportunities.
+These include: more active recruitment, more training opportunities, increased salaries and bemefits, better in-service and staff development opportunities.
 There are needs for school principals and master teachers and other professional teachers.